apbendi/use-dai/README.md

 * [Dharma](https://www.dharma.io) - Lend your Dai and earn interest.
 * [Maker](https://cdp.makerdao.com/) - Get loans in Dai against collateralized ETH.
 * [Uniswap](https://uniswap.io/) - Decentralized protocol for swapping ETH, Dai and other tokens.
+* [Nuo](https://www.nuo.network/) - Lend, borrow, and margin trade your Dai, ETH, and other ERC20 tokens
+* [AirSwap](https://www.airswap.io/) - Trade Dai for ETH and other popular tokens instantly or with OTC desks
+* [TokenSets](https://www.tokensets.com/) - Manage your crypto portfolio with automated rebalancing between Dai, ETH, and other tokens using a variety of strategies

 ## Freelancers

+* [Bounties Network](https://bounties.network/) - Earn Dai, ETH, or other tokens by working on freelance projects or fund your own
+* [Gitcoin](https://gitcoin.co/) - Platform for crowdfunding and freelance developers for your software projects.

 ## Other

-* [Gitcoin](https://gitcoin.co/) - Platform for crowdfunding and freelance developers for your software projects.

 ## Disclosure